Tag Archives: The Last of Us

 Beat 1 – Linear Narrative

-Overview: Joel and Ellie traverse through a hotel towards their objective, a bank where Tommy is being held.
+Overview: Joel and Ellie traverse a hotel on their way to their objective: a nearby bank where Tommy is being held.

-• Party drops down from a hole in the wall into the hotel storage room.
+• The party drops through a hole in the wall and lands in a hotel storage room.

-• In front of them is a pool of dried blood and something written on the wall which can’t be made out.
+• Ahead lies a pool of dried blood and something scrawled on the wall, its message unreadable.

 1. Dev note: Visual storytelling elements to heighten tension.